 But as they say, the best-laid plans of mice and men often go awry.
 They had come down the steep bank in a different place and I almost missed them in the dark.
 We managed the tricky shuffling of four people and a pile of baggage in a small boat and motored upstream to the shantyboat under a meteor shower.

-Jeremiah has been shipmate on every journey over the last four years.
+Jeremiah has been a shipmate on every journey over the last four years.
 He takes the job very seriously and is the self-appointed Safety Officer as a counterpoint to my more cavalier attitude.
 On the Sacramento, he came up almost every weekend to resupply the boat, help with interviews, and drink whiskey and play cards with us.

 As we floated closer to Sacramento, the character of the river changed again.
 The water was wider and more placid.
 Sandy beaches were few and far between with long treeless stretches.
 We still found places to swim and even a rope swing now and again.